ol-s-cloud/bitcoin-address-generator/README.md

 An example is https://www.browserling.com/tools/random-hex - which
 can be used to generate hexadecimal digits that can serve as the private key and only the creator will know these details.
 Take note to ensure the bitcoin private key criteria are met which is a 64-digit Hexadecimal number.

-For technical documentation, please see the `NeMo Framework User Guide <https://>`_.

 ## Python Libraries & Dependencies